Athletics Coach Award

 To pass the course, candidates are required to attend all three days and participate in two periods of supported practice.
 The programme combines classroom-based activity and practical sessions so candidates should come dressed for light exercise, which could take place indoors or outside, and should be prepared for all weather conditions.
 If there are any medical reasons why an individual cannot take part in activity they should let the tutors know at the beginning of the day.

 Workbooks within the Coaching Diary can begin to be submitted after day 2 (usually 2 weeks after).
 The assessment timeline has been devised this way to split the written assessment up into more manageable chunks and provide candidates with early feedback as to their progression.
 This content of the workbooks will be based on their experience during supported practice and delivery to their profiled athletes.
 The complete Coaching Diary should be completed prior to the Observed Practical Assessment Day.
-Candidates can progress to the OPA day without its successful completion but will not pass the course until the written elements have been successfully addressed.
+Candidates should progress to the OPA day without its successful completion but will not pass the course until the written elements have been successfully addressed.

-Prior to the OPA day, candidates will complete an Online multiple choice test paper on uCoach.
+Prior to the OPA day, candidates will complete an online multiple choice test paper on uCoach.
 This will cover the underpinning technical knowledge across run, jump, throw and physical preparation covered throughout the programme.

 On the OPA Day candidates will deliver two parts of a session while being observed by an assessor.
 They will also be required to play the role of an "athlete" in the assessments of fellow coaches (where possible).
 If a candidate is physically unable to take part they should inform the Home Country when their assessment day is confirmed and the assessor at the beginning of the day.